Lambayong: Etymology

-Lambayong is named after the flower-bearing creeper that grows in profusion on wet lands with which the town has plenty.
+Lambayong is named after the lambayong (Ipomoea pes-caprae), the flower-bearing creeper that grows in profusion on wet lands with which the town has plenty.
 The purplish cup-like petals are a sight to behold from a distance as they undulate with the dark waxy-textured green leaves when blown by the wind.

-The word Lambayong in Maguindanao means violet.
+The word Lambayong/Lambayung in Maguindanaon means purple.

 History

-The municipality of Lambayong was transferred from Cotabato Province to Province of Sultan Kudarat on November 22, 1973, by Presidential Decree No. 341 of President Ferdinand E. Marcos.
-It was named as Mariano Marcos in honor of his father.
+Area presently under the jurisdiction of Lambayong was transferred from the Province of Cotabato to the Province of Sultan Kudarat on November 22, 1973, by virtue of Presidential Decree No. 341 of President Ferdinand Marcos.
+It was established as a new municipality named Mariano Marcos in honor of the President's father.

 On October 12, 1988, President Corazon Aquino signed Republic Act No. 6676, renaming the municipality to its current name.